panglesd/presentations/blog/blog.md

 ]);
 ```

+Before highlighting the problem with this architecture, let's mention why Slipshow is scheduling scripts, instead of using a virtual DOM or Functional Reactive Programming.
+I developed Slipshow as a way to give more interactivity to presentation, so it was very important to give presenters the freedom they need to create animations (eg using a third party JS library modifying the DOM).
+External modification of the DOM is not compatible with a virtual DOM.

 ## The Problem with "Previous"

 The "glorified scheduler" is simple: it keeps track of the last executed step, and every time the presenter presses the right arrow key, it executes the next step's function.